outbrain/ob1k/ob1k-example/src/main/java/com/outbrain/ob1k/example/rest/README.md

-#RestService - A Simple Rest Example With Ob1k
+#Rest - A Simple Rest Server Example
 This example attempts to show a usage of ob1k with the option of binding endpoints with specific http method type.
-To start the service, open the example via your favorite IDE and run "RestServer.java", and go to to: `http://localhost:8080/api/users`
+To start the service, open the example via your favorite IDE and run "RestServer.java", then go to to: `http://localhost:8080/api/users`

 ##API Usage
 The following example defines a resource service called **UsersService**